ZhaoTing1993/nettyDemo1/README.md

 ### feature/threadpool

-server socket handle in a TreadPool.
+server socket handled in a ThreadPool.

 ### feature/selector